UofT-DSI/visualization/03_instructional_team/markdown_slides/02_getting_started_matplotlib.md

 ---

-# Feedback!

----
 # In the next session, we'll continue with...

-- The responses from the polls
 - How do we choose the right data visualization for a given situation?
 - What does it mean for data visualization to be ‘objective’?
 - Perceptual qualities of data viz